 In this English lesson you will learn some other ways to use the infinitive in English.
+This lesson is useful for people at B2 First level or higher in English.

 You no doubt know the most common ways to use the infinitive.
 This lesson will help you learn more about this interesting grammar structure.